Michel Aoun: Liberation war against Syria: 1989

 On 15 February 1989 General Aoun launched an offensive, with those Lebanese Army Brigades loyal to him (30% of whom were Sunni), against Geagea's Lebanese Forces (LF) positions around Christian East Beirut.
 Nine days later, 24 February, with seventy people killed and the intervention of the Maronite Patriarchate the LF agreed to hand over to Aoun control of Beirut's port's fifth basin with its estimated $300,000 per month tax revenue.
-Suleiman Frangieh, in the north, also returned control of Ras Salaata port in Batroun District The following month Aoun launched a blockade against the unregulated seaports south of Beirut at Jieh and Khalde.
+Suleiman Frangieh, in the north, also returned control of Ras Salaata port in Batroun District The following month, Aoun launched a blockade against the unregulated seaports south of Beirut at Jieh and Khalde.
 On 8 March 1989 Aoun's patrol boats intercepted a boat heading for PSP controlled port at Jieh.
-This precipitated a series of indiscriminate artillery barrages, with Amal shelling East Beirut harbour and Jouneh port, and Aoun's army brigades shelling Souq El Gharb.
-On the 12 March Aoun ordered the closure of Beirut International Airport and two days later launched an hour long bombardment of East Beirut which killed 40 civilians.
+This precipitated a series of indiscriminate artillery barrages, with Amal shelling East Beirut harbour and Jouneh port, and Aoun's army brigades shelling Souk El Gharb.
+On the 12 March, Aoun ordered the closure of Beirut International Airport and two days later launched an hour-long bombardment of East Beirut, which killed 40 civilians.

 At the end of the month Aoun announced a ceasefire with the issue of the militia run ports unresolved.
-The area had seen the worst violence for three years with over 90 people killed and several hundred wounded.
+The area had seen the worst violence for three years, with over 90 people killed and several hundred wounded.

-In October 1989, Lebanese National Assembly members met to draw up the Taif Accord in an attempt to settle the Lebanese conflict.
+In October 1989, Lebanese National Assembly members met to draw up the Taif Agreement in an attempt to settle the Lebanese conflict.
 This accord was later revealed to have been prepared two years earlier by Rafic Hariri.
-Aoun refused to attend, denounced the politicians who did so as traitors and issued a decree dissolving the assembly.
+Aoun refused to attend, denounced the politicians who did so as traitors, and issued a decree dissolving the assembly.
 After the Taif accord was signed over his opposition, Aoun further denounced it for not appointing a date for the withdrawal of the Syrian army from Lebanon.
 After it signed the Taif Accord (in Taif, Saudi Arabia), the assembly met to elect René Moawad as president in November.
 Despite heavy-handed pressure from Syria to dismiss Aoun, Moawad relented; his presidency ended 17 days later when he was assassinated.
 Elias Hrawi was elected in his place.
 After assuming office as president, Hrawi appointed General Émile Lahoud as commander of the army and ordered Aoun out of the Presidential Palace.
 Aoun rejected his dismissal.